The Order of Adam has a clear pattern of worship. Adam was taught one order by God, and the patriarchs lived that same order.

 Communicating with God

 Communication with God comes first.
-Prayer is a rite of direct communication with God.
+Prayer is a sacred act of direct communication with God.
 This is where everything begins.

 What I have come to understand about communicating with God is that He is concerned with the person.
 Are they sincere in their approach.
 Are they willing to do what He asks.
 That is really the key, not ritual itself.